Moving a scrap load to the yard

 Roughly: if you can fill a half-ton pickup with predominantly non-ferrous scrap and your nearest yard is under 30 minutes away, self-transport almost always wins.
 Above that, the math flips toward paid pickup.
 The leaf page below has the full DIY math.

-A quick distance/load matrix (placeholder, writer to refine):
+A quick distance/load matrix:

 | Load type | Under 30 min | 30–60 min | Over 60 min |